-Fuego Brew Co. is Domincals very own craft brewery.
+Fuego Brew Co. is Domincals very own craft brewery, and one of the best breweries in the country.
 What I love so much about Fuego Brew Co. is its surroundings – just picture lush trees, flowers, and birds.
 So exquisite.
 The wooden décor offers a country-feel with the beautiful wide bar, strong high tables, and low loungers.
 It’s just a beautiful place to relax or even work!

 The highlight of this joint is the brewed beer (well, duh!)
 They make amazing craft beer with numerous exotic fruits.
 You need to try the mango pale ale!
 The beer is at par with most universal microbreweries but undeniably fantastic for Costa Rica.
 Don’t worry if you’re not a beer drinker either; all the drinks, from cocktails to wines, are wonderful.